On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: single-speed case

 using Remark~\ref{remark:onetov}.
-We refer to Lemma~\ref{lem:semicircle} as the \textbf{half-ellipse condition} in the case of $v\neq 1$.
-Similarly, we can generalize this to the multi-speed case, which will be the content of Section~\ref{sec-multi_speed}. \end{discussion} \begin{remark} The void probability remains the same as in the unit speed case.
-In the fast movement case $(v>1)$, the increase in the intensity of heads is compensated by the region of the upper half ellipse having smaller area.
+We refer to Lemma~\ref{lem:semicircle} as the \textbf{half-ellipse condition} in the case of $v\neq 1$. \end{discussion} \begin{remark} The void probability remains the same as in the unit speed case.
+In the fast movement case $(v>1)$, the increase in the intensity of heads is compensated by the region of the upper half ellipse having a smaller area.
 In the slow case $(v<1)$, the decrease in the intensity of heads is balanced by the area of a larger upper half ellipse.
 In this case, we denote the lower envelope as $\Lcal_e(v)$. \end{remark} \begin{remark} We say that an intersection point $(s,u)$ of two radial birds, does not correspond to a handover if $(s,u)\in \Lcal^+_e$.
 For speed $v\neq 1$, we denote the open region above the lower envelope as $\Lcal^+_{e}(v)$. \end{remark}